fakela/documentation/tutorials/invoice-ocr.md

   ]
 }
 [/block]

-When clicking this card, you land on the dashboard page - where you can quickly see API usage (you have none right now, but that will change).
+2. You'll land on the dashboard page - where you can quickly see API usage (you have none right now, but that will change).
 On the left navigation, there are links to “Documentation”, “API Keys” and “Live Interface”.
-The docs tab has all of the technical details you’ll need to build for the invoice API.
+The documentation tab has all of the technical details you’ll need to build the invoice API.
+Rather than try out the Live Interface, we will make an API call manually.

-Rather than try out the demo, we want to build with the API,  so click on **API Keys** to create an API key.
+Click on **API Keys** to create an API key.

 [block:image]
 {